Lucius Furius Purpureo: Praetor

 He was a praetor in 200 BC and received Cisalpine Gaul as his province.
 Shortly after he arrived in Cisalpine Gaul with 5,000 Latin troops, about 40,000 Insubres, Cenomani, and Boii, led by the Carthaginian general, Hamilcar, plundered Placentia and besieged Cremona.
 Upon learning of the invasion, Purpureo requested more troops from Rome.
 The Senate responded by sending him a new army of two Roman legions and a similar number of Latin troops.
 After sending his original 5,000 troops to Etruria, Purpureo proceeded to raise the siege at Cremona.
 He gained a brilliant victory.
-More than 35,000 Gauls were killed or taken prisoner, and Hamilcar and three Gallic chiefs also fell in the battle.
+Over 35,000 Gauls were killed or taken prisoner, and Hamilcar and three Gallic chiefs fell in the battle.
 The senate voted three days of thanksgiving in consequence of the victory, and the honor of a triumph was granted to him.

 The following year, Purpureo was a deputy of the proconsul Publius Sulpicius Galba during peace talks with Macedonia and their ambassadors.
 Not much was achieved at this meeting and the Macedonians tried to convince the Aetolians, a Roman ally, to break their alliance and join Macedonia.
 This event ensured that no peace was concluded and both sides continued to fight.